-Appropriate Institutions and attitudes;

-Besides the aforementioned factors, it is also a matter of necessity that there is the availability of appropriate institutions, such as banks that could mobilize available savings and change it into investments.
-The land holding methods where the whole land ownership is fragmented needs be looked into.
-The attitude of not al owing women to work or seen outside their domain which is common mostly with the Muslim sect should be revisited and reviewed.
+Appropriate Institutions and attitudes Besides the aforementioned factors, it is also a matter of necessity that there is the availability institutions, of appropriate such as banks could mobilize available savings and change it into investments. that The land holding methods where the whole land ownership is fragmented needs be looked into.
+The attitude of not allowing women to work or seen outside their domain which is common mostly with the Muslim sect should be revisited and reviewed.
 Everybody has what he or she can contribute to the development of the country.
 Development should be seen as a collective responsibility.

-People's attitude to getting rich at al cost should be changed.
+People's attitude to getting rich at all cost should be changed.

-In conclusion, apart from those economic factors that were mentioned above, Professor Nurkse also says that "Economic development has much to do with human endowments, social attitudes, political conditions and historical accidents".
-In less developed countries, political and administrative framework.
-If these could be addressed i.e. giving room for political stability, efficient and effective, upright and good governance, economic development will be ensured.
-Retrogressive culture, social attitudes, values, virtues and over sentimentality of religion that predominate less developed countries should be equally addressed, to give room for growth.
+In conclusion, apart from those economic factors that were mentioned above, it has also been observed by writers that economic development has much to do with human endowments, social attitudes, political BUS 847 conditions and historical accidents, in less developed countries, political and administrative framework.
+If these could be addressed i.e. giving room for political stability, efficient and effective. upright and good governance, economic development will be ensured.
+Retrogressive culture. social attitudes, values, virtues sentimentality of religion that predominate less and over developed countries should be equally addressed, to give room for growth.